 than sleep apnea.
 If you have obstructive sleep apnea, the implant may help to reduce daytime sleepiness.

-Fischer Y, Khan M, Mann WJ.
-Multilevel temperature-controlled radiofrequency therapy of soft palate, base of tongue, and tonsils in adults with obstructive sleep apnea.
+Fischer Y, Khan M, Mann WJ, et al. Multilevel temperature-controlled radiofrequency therapy of soft palate, base of tongue, and tonsils in adults with obstructive sleep apnea.

 American Academy of Otolaryngology—Head and Neck Surgery website.
 Available at: